Fusion1013/AvasarVault/Environment/Plants/Smuggler's Root.md

 rarity: Very Rare
 cost_plant: gp
 ---
-A type of [[Plants Overview|Plant]].
+A type of [[Plants|Plant]].
 Can give a person strange abilities after ingestion, similar to wild magic.
 Has been outlawed and forbidden to use, hence its name.
 Very addictive but hard to find.